 Gold Rush Cocktail

 While the Gold Rush cocktail is incredibly simple, it just works.
 You’re basically making a Whiskey Sour, but using honey instead of simple syrup.
-First invented in New York Bar, Milk and Honey before prohibition, this classic drink is similar to a Bees Knees cocktail, but replaces gin with bourbon.
-Straightforward, sophisticated, and refreshing, it’s the perfect pre-dinner serve for your next summer party.
+First invented in the New York Bar, Milk and Honey, before Prohibition, this classic drink is similar to a Bees Knees cocktail, but replaces gin with bourbon.
+Straightforward, sophisticated, and completely delicious, it’s the perfect pre-dinner serve for your next summer party.

 QUICK TIPS